How to Sell Digital Art (and Love Doing it)

 Selling traditional art digitally

-For this guide, we’re assuming that you already know how to take photographs or scans of your work.
-Let’s quickly go over some must-haves, and then transition to where online you can sell your work.
+We’re also assuming that you already know how to take good photographs or scans of your work.
+Let’s quickly recap some best practices, and then transition to where online you can sell your work digitally.

 Preparing your art for successful sales